 Circa 1950, the very year that brought us Bette Davis in All about Eve, and the sizzling Sunset Boulevard with William Holden as an unsuccessful screenwriter and Gloria Swanson playing a faded silent film star.
 Old Hollywood lingers in this English Country revival.
-A thorough redoux remastered its intended grandeur.
-This is Woodrow Wilson Drive, 7321 to be precise.
-Where the California Trifecta–pool, view, & privacy–is not only celebrated, it’s a closely held tradition.
-MLS#: 15-877587
+A thorough redoux remastered to its intended grandeur.
+This is Woodrow Wilson Drive—7321 to be precise.
+Where the California Trifecta—pool, view, & privacy—is not only celebrated, it’s a closely held tradition.
+MLS#: 18-343360

-After writing the book, Serpentine, Thompson wrote one novel, Celebrity (1982), which went on to become a national best seller.
+After writing the book, Serpentine, Thompson wrote one novel—Celebrity (1982)—that went on to become a national best seller.
 Celebrity became the basis for a television mini-series in 1984.

 Beautifully and tastefully furnished, yet comfortable.
 High pitched ceilings.
 Walls of windows flood in natural light.

 The layout maximizes comfort.
 There are at least a dozen cozy corners like this one to claim for your own.